 How Do Fireworks Work: The Art and Science Behind It

-Fourth of July is coming up and it got me thinking about how do fireworks work so amazingly that we see every year to celebrate so many holidays all around the world.
+Fourth of July is coming up and it got me thinking about how do fireworks work?
 I’ve always been fascinated by fireworks and how cool they look exploding up in the sky in different colors and shapes, especially when they are perfectly timed with the music.
 It all combines together to make for a really magical experience.
 Read on to learn all about the history, engineering, art, and science of fireworks.